 Hello neighbor!
 I hope you’re staying cool during this summer heat wave.
 It’s August 2022, and I hope you know that that means it’s time for another Lochwood Market Update!

-Last time I wrote, I asked the question as to whether or not the Lochwood market had peaked.
-Let’s take a dive into the sales that closed in July, and year-over-year numbers to see if we can figure it out.
+Last time I wrote, I asked whether the Lochwood market had peaked or not.
+Let’s take a dive into the sales that closed in July, and year-over-year numbers, to see if we can figure it out.
 Here’s your August 2022 Lochwood Market Update…..